arpangreat/Rust-Examples-New/README.md

 - Write includes a single String.
 - ChangeColor includes three i32 values.

-# Last Time I was on The beginning of Chapter(10.1): Generic Types, Traits, Lifetimes
+# Last Time I was on The beginning of Chapter(10.2): Traits